 Multi-day tours mean you can maximize your time and check off multiple destinations, with a tour guide on hand to make sure you don't miss anything.
 Take a 3-, 4-, or 7-day tour of West Ireland from Dublin to explore the natural wonders of the Wild Atlantic Way; marvel at the Cliffs of Moher and the Burren; enjoy a walking tour of Galway City; and cruise out to the Aran Islands.
 Most tours include accommodation, as well as selected meals, entrance fees, and activities.

-The three Aran Islands lie at the mouth of Galway Bay on Ireland’s west coast, around 250km (150 miles) from Dublin.
+The Aran Islands lie at the mouth of Galway Bay on Ireland’s west coast, about 150 miles (250 kilometers) from Dublin.

 Day tours from Dublin typically last 12 to 14 hours, so prepare for a long day.

 Be sure to bring your camera, comfortable walking shoes, and water and snacks for the journey.

 Multi-day tours typically include accommodation, some meals, and round-trip transportation.